ubccr/ccrdocs/pages/hpc/jobs.md

 #SBATCH --ntasks-per-node=1

 # 	How much memory do you need.
-# 	This will define memory this job requires.
+# 	This will define memory (in MB) this job requires.

 #SBATCH --mem=10000